Adroiti/docs-for-code-review-tools/Cppcheck/pointerPositive.md

-Pattern: Pointer positive
+Pattern: Negative pointer check

 Issue: -

 ## Description

-A pointer can not be negative so it is either pointless or an error to check if it is not.
+A pointer cannot be negative so it is either pointless or an error to check if it is not.

 ## Further Reading